RitchieLab/utility/personal/ana/hudson-paper/readme.md

-### This folder contains code and figures reference in the hudon R package visualization paper.
+### This folder contains code to create the figures in the hudson R package visualization paper.